HootsuiteLabs/localytics-cordova/README.md

 ## Version

-This version of the PhoneGap/Cordova SDK wraps v5.2.0 of the Localytics Android and v5.2.0 of the Localytics iOS SDKs.
+This version of the PhoneGap/Cordova SDK wraps v4.5.1 of the Localytics Android and v4.4.1 of the Localytics iOS SDKs.

-> Cordova SDK 5.2.0 has some drastic changes to the manual integration (Localytics.integrate) workflow for iOS.
-> Push Messaging and Test Mode can begin to fail upon upgrade if the proper workflow is not followed.
-> Please consult the manual integration section to ensure you're app is still behaving appropriately.

 ## Supported Versions

-The PhoneGap/Cordova SDK was tested on Cordova v8.0.0.
+The PhoneGap/Cordova SDK was tested on Cordova v7.1.0 with Android v6.3.0 and iOS v4.5.4.

 ## Installation